 In the event that an employer does not fulfill the payment of overtime wages to an employee, the employee holds the right to initiate legal proceedings against the employer in a court that holds jurisdiction.
 The purpose of this action is to reclaim the unpaid overtime wages.
 The court, in this regard, will decree the sum of owed overtime wages, an additional matching amount as liquidated damages, and reasonable attorney fees and expenses.

-Nevertheless, if the employer can demonstrate to the court’s satisfaction that the action or omission that gave rise to such a situation was carried out in good faith and that there were reasonable grounds to believe that the action or omission did not breach the law, the court might exercise its discretion by not awarding liquidated damages or may award an amount thereof that does not surpass the quantity of unpaid overtime wages.
+Nevertheless, if the employer can demonstrate to the court’s satisfaction that the action or omission that gave rise to such a situation was carried out in good faith and that there were reasonable grounds to believe that the action or omission did not breach the law, the court might exercise its discretion by not awarding liquidated damages or may award an amount thereof that does not surpass the number of unpaid overtime wages.

 Male and Female Salaried Employees in Virginia